-In my last post, I described three ceremonies that I attended in Bénin.
-This post is based on my visits to a few more, again some private, others involving entire villages.
+In my last post, I described three ceremonies I attended in Bénin.
+This post is based on my visits to a few more, some private, others involving entire villages.

-The ceremony worshipping Kokou, the god of Iron and a highly feared warrior, is probably the most energetic one I witnessed anywhere.
+The ceremony worshipping Kokou, the god of Iron and a highly feared warrior, is probably the most energetic I witnessed.
 The initiated cover themselves in a yellow paste made of palm oil and corn flour and wear a raffia skirt.
-Then they dance frantically to the rhythms of the drums, going back for more palm oil when needed.
-One of them cut his arm, which seems common when under a ceremonial trance, based on the number of scars visible on their arms.
+Then they dance frantically to the drums’ rhythms, returning for more palm oil when needed.
+One of them cut his arm, which seems common when under a ceremonial trance, based on the number of scars on their arms.
 Again these “initiated” become inhabited by the spirits of Kokou.

 This second ceremony was in Togo.
 Before starting, the priest visited all the representations of the divinities and offered them alcohol.
 The devotees also used alcohol to wash each other’s feet.
 Rhythmic dancing went on for hours and culminated with the priest spreading powder on the ground and breaking an egg on top of it.
 Two of the participants went into a trance at that point.

-The final two ceremonies were pretty similar in how they unfolded, but the gods invoked were different.
-In both cases, I was first invited to the house of the priest where walls were covered with photos of those of the family’s ancestors who were also Voodoo priests.
-(When I inquired jokingly whether this was a family “business,” I was told that it was not the case and there were signs that allow them to identify the chosen one who would then have to go through a lengthy training).
-After the home visit, we proceeded to pray at the deities’ representations, and a group of dancers came, in one case all dressed in white as in Togo, and in the other case, all wrapped in a reddish color.
+The final two ceremonies were similar in how they unfolded, but the gods invoked were different.
+In both cases, I was first invited to the house of the priest, where walls were covered with photos of those of the family’s ancestors, who were also Voodoo priests.
+(When I inquired jokingly whether this was a family “business,” I was told that it was not the case, and there were signs allowing them to identify the chosen one who would then have to undergo lengthy training).
+After the home visit, we prayed at the deities’ representations, and a group of dancers came, in one case all dressed in white as in Togo, and in the other case, all wrapped in a reddish color.

 There is no doubt that Voodoo is a fascinating world far removed from the shady reputation it has acquired from uninformed or ill-intentioned observers.
-I was told by one of the Voodoo priests that “only the initiated can understand the depth of the practice and that for others, it will always seem incomprehensible and illogical.”
+One of the Voodoo priests told me that “only the initiated can understand the depth of the practice and that for others, it will always seem incomprehensible and illogical.”
 That seems to be an accurate assessment.